 The New File dialog box opens.

-Select either the Text file or the XML file from the General Files section.
+Select either the Text file or the XML file form the General Files section.

 The only difference between XML and text editors is that XML editor provides syntax highlighting for XML code.
-You can customize XML highlighting and coloring in Fonts and Colors, Text Editor, Options dialog Box.
+You can customize XML highlighting and coloring in Fonts and Colors, Text Editor, and Options dialog box.

 The area where code or text is displayed for editing.
 It provides SQL statement completion.

 A gray column on the left side of the code editor where indicators for breakpoints and bookmarks are displayed.
 Clicking this area sets a breakpoint on the adjacent line of code.

 A column between the indicator margin and the editing window where you can click to select lines of code.

 Scroll the code pane horizontally and vertically so that you can view the code that extends beyond the viewable edges of the pane.